 The GISquirrel API can be used for no extra cost, so long as each GISquirrel seat is licensed.
 However, if you want to re-sell applications incorporating GISquirrel, please contact us for a value-added reseller licence.

-Note for .Net developers: you need to target .Net 3.5.
-ArcGIS 10.x itself doesn’t fully support .Net 4; if you edit its app.config file it will run plugins targeting .Net 4, but internally it’s 3.5.
-So it’s hardly ever a good idea to target .Net 4 when writing an ArcGIS plugin - there will be some overhead marshalling between .Net frameworks.
-GISquirrel has no (realistic) choice but to reference 3.5 because it still supports ArcGIS 9.3, which does not support .Net 4 at all.
+Note for .Net developers: you need to target .Net 3.5. when developing for ArcGIS 10.3 or earlier, which do not fully support .Net 4.
+If you edit its app.config file ArcGIS 10 versions prior to 10.4 will run plugins targeting .Net 4, but internally they run 3.5.
+So it’s not a good idea to target .Net 4 as there will be some overhead marshalling between .Net frameworks.

 ArcGIS 10.4 and later internally run the .Net 4 CLR and all plugins must target .Net 4